FMPM 421 Corporate Credit Cards

 Once the allowance is approved, the traveller will be paid into their nominated bank account by Accounts Payable on the next available payment schedule date.

 It is the responsibility of the Cardholder that all transactions recorded in the Corporate Credit Card statement are legitimate.

 Where a transaction charged is in dispute (e.g. not recognised/ charged in error) the Cardholder should, where possible, resolve the transaction with the supplier.
 Cardholders with transactions that remain in dispute after five (5) working days should contact the Strategic Procure-to-Pay team (firstname.lastname@example.org or 07 4781 5293) for processing of dispute.

-The Cardholder has ninety (90) days from the date of the transaction to lodge a Dispute Form.
+The Cardholder has ninety (90) days from the date of the transaction to lodge a Dispute Form with the Corporate Credit Card team.
 After this period expires the transaction can no longer be disputed through the Credit Card provider and consequently, the transaction will be coded to an Organisational Unit Account Number.

-A corporate credit card MAY be suspended or cancelled at the discretion of the relevant Head of Organisational Unit or the Director, Financial and Business Services for any of the following reasons:
+A corporate credit card MAY be suspended or cancelled at the discretion of the relevant Corporate Credit Card Authority or the Chief Financial Officer for any of the following reasons: